OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_bestpractices.md

 ## 1. Introduction

-Here you will find a list of recommendations that you should follow when modelling an application using OMNIA.
-It's a group of best practices based on learning collected from the developed applications.
+Here you'll find a list of recommendations that you should follow when modelling an application using OMNIA.
+It's a group of best practices based on our experience collected from application development.

 ## 2. Best Practices